o3de/o3de.org/content/docs/userguide/nvidia/blast/_index.md

 ---
-description: ' Use the NVIDIA Blast gem to simulate destruction in your &ALYlong;
+description: ' Use the NVIDIA Blast gem to simulate destruction in your Amazon Lumberyard project. '
-  project. '
 title: NVIDIA Blast gem
 ---